 2017 Calls for proposals

-- The 2017-2 call for proposals opened on 8 May and will close on 21 September.
-It covers the areas of Cyber Security, eDelivery, eHealth and eProcurement.
+- The 2017-2 call for proposals opened on 8 May and closed on 21 September.
+It covered the areas of Cyber Security, eDelivery, eHealth and eProcurement.
 The CEF Telecom Virtual Info Day covering call 2017-2 was held on May 16 2017.

 - The 2017-3 call for proposals covering eInvoicing, eTranslation, Europeana and Public Open Data opened on 28 June.
-The call will close on 28 November.
+The call closed on 28 November.

 - A CEF Telecom Virtual Info Day covering call 2017-3 was held on 12 September 2017.